immunefi-team/Bounty_Boosts/ZeroLend/29121 - [SC - High] Any rewards sent to the PoolVoter will be undis....md

 # Any rewards sent to the PoolVoter will be undispatchable and lost

-Submitted on Thu Mar 07 2024 12:36:15 GMT-0400 (Atlantic Standard Time) by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 7th 2024 at 18:36:15 UTC by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29121